Romalu86/RESTool/README.md

-# RESTool 1.8 by romalu86
+# RESTool 1.9 by romalu86

 **Changelist:**
-- DefaultBehave values are now read in HEX format.
-Previously read was in Decimal format.
-- Minor fixes have been made in the program code and in the unpacking loops.
+- Increased buffer for some operations.
+Eliminates possible unpack issues in the future, and in theory may improve unpacking speed on some PCs.
+- Complete transition to the Qt5 (32 bit only) and Qt6 (64 bit only) Framework.
-- The operation of the mode input function has been fixed.
-Now, in case of incorrect input, it works correctly.
+- The first version of the interface has been implemented.
+Now all operations go through the program (Unpacking and compiling).
-- Previously unknown variables from new games (Legend, World, etc.) have been added to the dictionary.
-- Support for new variables has been added to the compiler's headers.

 **List of games with which the program works:**